Ronald Campbell Gunn: Early life

 Gunn was born at Cape Town, Cape Colony, (now South Africa), the son of William Gunn, lieutenant in the British Army's 72nd Regiment, and his wife Margaret, née Wilson.
-Gunn accompanied his father to Mauritius, the West Indies, and Britain where he was educated.
-Gunn was given an appointment in the Royal Engineers at Barbados, but left there in 1829 to go to Van Diemen's Land (now Tasmania), where he obtained the position of superintendent of convict barracks at Hobart Town.

 Career

-In 1830 Gunn became superintendent of convicts for North Tasmania at Launceston.
-In 1831 Gunn became acquainted with an early Tasmanian botanist, Robert William Lawrence (1807–1833), who encouraged his interest in botany and placed him in touch with Sir William Jackson Hooker and Dr Lindley, with whom he corresponded for many years.
-In 1836 Gunn was appointed police magistrate at Circular Head.
-From there he visited Port Phillip and Western Port and also traveled much in Tasmania.
-He became assistant police magistrate at Hobart Town in 1838, and in 1839 private secretary to Sir John Franklin and clerk of the executive and legislative councils.
-In 1841 he gave up these appointments to take charge of the estates of William Effingham Lawrence, and spent much time investigating the flora of Tasmania.
-But his interests were not confined to botany; he became a general scientist and made collections of mammals, birds, reptiles and mollusca, for the British Museum.
 Gunn is the acknowledged source of four First Nations Tasmania skulls in the Royal College of Surgeons and three in the Musee de l'Homme in Paris.
 The practice of stealing human remains of the original peoples of the colony was a clandestine yet wide spread trade.
 These remains where often put on public display and used as 'evidence' by scientists and phrenologist of the First Nation of people of Tasmania being less evolutionarily developed then their mainland Australian counterparts and the even further away from people of European origin.

-Taking up the study of geology, Gunn was employed by the government to report on mining fields, and also on the general resources of the colony.
 In 1864 Gunn was one of the three Australian commissioners tasked by the Government of New Zealand with choosing a new capital for that country.
 Together with Francis Murphy (Victoria) and Joseph Docker (New South Wales), he recommended for the capital to move from Auckland to Wellington.
-Subsequently, he became recorder of titles at Launceston, holding this position until 1876 when he retired owing to ill health.
-Gunn died at Newstead, near Launceston, after a long illness, on 13 March 1881.
-He became a fellow of the Linnean Society in 1850, and was elected a fellow of the Royal Society, London, in 1854.